You are here

 Asian currencies fall a fifth month in longest streak since 1998

-The Bloomberg-JPMorgan Asia Dollar Index, which tracks the region's 10 most-active currencies excluding the yen, dropped 0.5 per cent in January as of 5:22 pm in Hong Kong, contributing to a 3.8 per cent retreat since August.
+The Bloomberg-JPMorgan Asia Dollar Index, which tracks the region's 10 most-active currencies excluding the yen, dropped 0.6 per cent in January, contributing to a 3.9 per cent retreat since August.

 China's yuan weakened 0.8 per cent, a third monthly decline, after reports showed Chinese industrial profits fell the most in at least three years in December and the nation's foreign- exchange reserves dropped for a fourth month.